Abdiel49/Grafi/README.md

 -copy/paste any region

-For copy:<br> 1.Click on copy.<br> 2.Select any region(you will not see anything, but the action is performed as soon as you release the mouse up).<br> 3.Now click on paste.<br> 4.Click in random region on canvas and the image will be inserted.
+For copy:<br> 1.Click on copy.<br> 2.Select any region.<br> 3.Now click on paste.<br> 4.Click in random region on canvas and the image will be inserted.

-Notice: if canvas contains only one drawing object, the button undo dont works.
-But it works for two drawing object.
+Notice: if you click in button undo, when canvas contains only one drawing object, you cant to redo this object.